amainyebriggs/gadirpull/README.md

 **Automated Repository Manager & Deployment Daemon**

 Gadirpull is a production-grade, versatile file synchronization and continuous deployment daemon for Linux systems.
 It monitors, syncs, and deploys content from multiple sources, including Git repositories, local directories, and network shares.
-The daemon continuously manages multiple repositories simultaneously and provides a real-time web dashboard and gardirpull cli for control.
+The daemon continuously manages multiple repositories simultaneously and provides a real-time web dashboard and gadirpull cli for control.
 Gadirpull handles auto-deployment, keeps development environments in sync, and manages microservices across distributed infrastructure.

 ## Features